Background

 - A recent analysis of interpregnancy intervals found that 35% of the sample conceived pregnancies within 18 months of a previous birth (Gemmill and Lindberg, Obstet Gynecol, 2013).

-- Another analysis found that excess risk for preterm birth may be reduced by up to 8% among African Americans and up to 4% for Causcasians by increasing the interpregnancy intervals to 18-23 months (Hogue, Menon, Dunlop, Kramer.
+- Another analysis found that excess risk for preterm birth may be reduced by up to 8% among African Americans and up to 4% for Caucasians by increasing the interpregnancy intervals to 18-23 months (Hogue, Menon, Dunlop, Kramer.
 AOGS, 2011).

 - Helping a woman achieve the highest level of wellness prior to conception as an important strategy to promote a healthy pregnancy and healthy outcome is difficult if not impossible if women do not actively consider when they want to become pregnant.